lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ## Generate a private key

 First we ask openssl to generate an RSA private key at the length of 512 bits which is the shortest one allowed by openssl.
-That short key is only to facilitate the demonstration and is not recommended in real applications.
+That short key length is only to facilitate the demonstration and is not recommended in real applications.

 ```console
 $ openssl genrsa -out private.key 512